calyxir/calyx/docs/tutorial/frontend-tut.md

 In the [Calyx tutorial][calyx-tut] you wrote Calyx code by hand.
 This is (probably) a good way to build character, but it's no way to live.
-Indeed, Calyx was _designed_ to be a compiler IR, and not a human-facing language.
+Indeed, Calyx was _designed_ to be a compiler IL, and not a human-facing language.

-In this tutorial, we're going to learn all about this by building a DSL-to-Calyx compiler for a toy language that we wish to accelerate.
+In this tutorial, we're going to learn all about this by building a DSL-to-hardware compiler for a toy language that we wish to accelerate.
-Meet MrXL.
+We will compile the DSL to Calyx, and then let Calyx take us to hardware.

 # MrXL Overview

+Meet MrXL, our toy DSL.
 MrXL lets you define arrays and registers and then perform `map` and `reduce` operations.

-## A tiny example
+## Example: sum of squares

 Here's a MrXL program that squares and then sums an input array:
 ```